Feb 20, 2017 8:30 AM CET

 b) Increase of the share capital by way of bonus issue

 With the purpose of restoring the share capital after the proposed reduction of the share capital, as set out under item a) above, the Board proposes that the AGM simultaneously resolves to increase the share capital by way of a bonus issue with an amount corresponding to no less than the amount the share capital is reduced with by way of cancellation of shares, as set out under item a) above.
-No new shares shall be issued in connection with the bonus issue.
+The bonus issue shall be carried out with the amount being transferred from equity without the issuance of new shares.
 The exact amount of the increase will be presented in the complete proposal, which will be held available no later than three weeks prior to the AGM.

 c) Reduction of the share capital by way of cancellation of own shares